US seizes pot-growing houses tied to China-based criminals

 SACRAMENTO, Calif.
-(AP) — U.S. and local law enforcement agents have seized roughly 100 Northern California houses they say were purchased with money wired by a Chinese-based crime organization and used to grow massive amounts of marijuana illegally.
+(AP) — Hundreds of federal and local law enforcement agents have seized roughly 100 Northern California houses purchased with money wired to the United States by a Chinese-based crime organization and used to grow massive amounts of marijuana illegally, authorities said Wednesday.

-The raids announced Wednesday culminate a monthslong investigation focusing on Chinese nationals who bought homes in seven counties.
-U.S. authorities say most of the homebuyers were in the country legally and came from as far away as Georgia, Illinois, New York, Ohio and Pennsylvania.
+The raids culminate a monthslong investigation focusing on dozens of Chinese nationals who bought homes in seven counties.
+Most of the buyers were in the country legally and came from as far away as Georgia, Illinois New York, Ohio and Pennsylvania, U.S. Attorney McGregor Scott said.

-None of the buyers has been arrested as authorities seized the houses in what the U.S. Department of Justice called one of the nation’s largest residential forfeiture efforts ever.
+Much of the pot was shipped back to those states through Atlanta, Chicago and New York City.

-The crackdown comes as California is months into creating the world’s largest legal marijuana market amid uncertainty about whether the federal government will try to shut it down.
+The drug is legal in California but requires permits to grow and can’t be sent across state lines.
+It is still banned by the U.S. government.
+Black-market pot farms are often set up in the inland region where authorities carried out the raids because it’s cheaper than the San Francisco Bay Area.

 Most Read Business Stories